c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 NEW_UID
 -------

-This setting controls one of the core concepts of the Devilbox.
+This setting controls one of the core concepts of the DreamDevBox.
 It overcomes the problem of syncronizing file and directory permissions between the Docker container and your host operating system.